News:

 ETOA’s interest in Fair Climate Fund (FCF) arose from its research into carbon finance model: why is there such a price range for carbon credits or ‘offsets’?
 The concepts of ‘additionality’, the degree to which carbon offsets fund action with positive impact that would not otherwise have occurred is central to this question.
 Where there is no practical alternative to aviation, offsetting is likely to form part of an individual or corporate plan to mitigate negative impact.

-FCF presentation given during ETOA ‘Carbon Curious?’ webinar on 22 October 2020 available here.
+FCF’s presentation given during ETOA ‘Carbon Curious?’ webinar on 22nd October 2020 is available here.

-FCF 2021 four-step plan for organisations to reduce their carbon footprint available here.
+FCF’s 2021 four-step plan for organisations to reduce their carbon footprint is available here (Dutch).

 “A Fair Climate policy focuses on reducing global carbon emissions and reducing global inequality at the same time.
 We’re looking forward to working with the ETOA community as they develop their plans.”